rahelsel/get-hired-by-amazon/README.md

 - XMLHttpRequest
 - jQuery is fine
 - fetch or a fetch polyfill will become more relevant over time

 WEB PERFORMANCE
 - Steve Souders books are useful here (the best practices are changing over time though)
 - reduce HTTP requests
 - CSS/JS: concatenate, minify, gzip
 - JS: load critical components early and async, delay loading of unimportant assets

 HTTP
 - knowing basics of how HTTP works and how a page communicates with server for things like AJAX
 - know how forms work (HTML) and different HTTP methods like GET and POST

 WEB SKILLZ
 - cross-browser compatibility
 - progressive enhancement / graceful degradation
 - reusable components (HTML, CSS, JS) -- e.g. a button, star ratings, etc.
 - basic SEO knowledge (e.g. if stuff requires JS to render, search engines won't necessarily see it)
 - basic web security (why HTTPS should be used, how to avoid common attacks like XSS)

 MOBILE SKILLZ
 - Mobile First approach is becoming more relevant, importance depends on the team and the projects
 - Responsive -- CSS media queries and/or RESS (responsive with server side components)

 Okee so time to review!!!
+Personal challenge to myself is to go through each of these points and illustrate working knowledge of them through a code project.